aiven/devportal/docs/platform/howto/use-billing-groups.rst

 #.
 Click an account that you want to manage and then click the **Billing** tab.

    ..
 Tip::
     This window allows you to create new billing groups and assign projects to your billing groups.
-For more information on creating billing groups, `see the releated article <https://help.aiven.io/en/articles/4634847>`__.
+For more information on creating billing groups, `see the related article <https://help.aiven.io/en/articles/4634847>`__.

 #.
 Click one of the listed billing groups to browse the details for that billing group.